How Much Exercise A mini Golden Retriever Needs?Complete Guide

 Weight Gain

-If your mini Golden Retriever is gaining weight or becoming overweight, it may be due to insufficient exercise.
+If your small Golden Retriever is gaining weight or becoming overweight, it may be due to insufficient exercise.
 Regular physical activity is crucial for maintaining a healthy weight.

 Excess Energy or Restlessness